Thyme Essential Oil: 5 Incredible Health Benefits

 Additionally, the company prides itself on great customer service.
 If you have any issues with their oils, they are always willing to help.

-Edens Garden Thyme Oil - Thyme Essential Oil
+Edens Garden Thyme Oil - thyme essential oil

 They have two varieties of thyme oil: Thymus vulgaris (common thyme) and red thyme essential oil.
 We particularly love their common thyme oil.